OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:68

-> Jokmeam with its pasture lands, Beth-horon with its pasture lands,
+> Jokmeam with its grazing areas, Beth-horon with its grazing areas,

 ## 1 Chronicles 6:69